Welcome to Southampton Solent University!

 Once your visa is granted, you will not be required to pay additional fees!

 The police will never ask students for money or for them to download specific applications on their phones.
-Students are encouraged to contact the university international support team or the British police if they receive any requests.
+Students are encouraged to contact the University's international support team or the British police if they receive any requests.

 Law enforcement agencies from other countries, including China, cannot conduct investigations or make direct contact with individuals in the UK without prior agreement from UK police and Interpol.
 If a student receives such a call, they should cease communication immediately and report the incident to British police.